 Yes, those baggy cargo shorts have to go.
 Those long, wide shorts that cover your whole knee make you look shorter.

 This is not to say that the shorter your shorts are, the better.
-You might want to pick ones that cover either half of your knee-cap or a tad bit higher.
+You will want to pick ones that cover either half of your knee-cap or a tad bit higher.
 Wearing below-the-knee shorts only leave a small gap between your shorts and your footwear, thus giving the illusion that you have short legs, the opposite gives you a fresh and cooler look.

 Style Tip 6.
 Posture matters – don’t slouch

 Heed my words because this is critical.
 Engrave it in your mind that a bad posture can make even the best outfits look terrible.

 There are men who can wear anything and still look good.
 Now try to notice what they all have in common.
 Disregarding the facial features, what makes them look good regardless of what they wear?
 That’s right, it’s posture.
 You don’t have to force it, but avoid slouching unless you want to look like a modern-day hunchback of Notre Dame.
 Try your best to get your chest out, pull the stomach in and raise your head a bit.

 Style Tip 7.
 About accessories – accessorize but don’t overdo it

 Young men like to wear accessories, that’s an opinion that might as well be considered fact.
 Accessories might look really good on their own, but does it look good when they are worn casually?